Red Wolf Food Coordinator

 - Identify with Pine’s mission statement and core values

-- Strong problem-solving skills and willingness to work in a self-directed environment
+- Strong problem solving skills and willing to work in a self-directed environment

 It’d be great if you have experience in any of the following areas:

 - Food planning and packing overnight backcountry trips